George Prendergast, PhD – Chairman, RiboNova Advisory Board

 Joan Lau, PhD, MBA (Board Member)

-Joan Lau is founder and managing partner of Militia Hill Ventures and the CEO, President and Co-Founder of Talee Bio.
+Joan Lau is the President and CEO of Spirovant Sciences.
 Dr. Lau serves on the advisory board and as Associate Course Director of the Roy & Diana Vagelos Program in Life Science & Management at the Wharton School of Business.
 Dr. Lau also serves on various community and industry boards, including Talee Bio, BioMotiv, the Alliance of Women Entrepreneurs (AWE) and the Human Rights Campaign.
 Dr. Lau previously served as Chief Executive Officer and President of Azelon Pharmaceuticals, Inc. and Locus Pharmaceuticals, Inc., and as Executive in Residence at BioAdvance.
 Prior to Locus, Dr. Lau worked at Merck & Co. where she served in roles of increasing responsibility in R&D Project Management, Portfolio Management, and Business Development.
 Dr. Lau has earned an MBA from the Wharton School of Business, a PhD in Medical Neuroscience from the University of Cincinnati College of Medicine, and a BS in Bioengineering from the University of Pennsylvania.

 Greg Harriman, MD (Board Member)